Michelle Obama's show of vulnerability is a balm for millions. Naturally, the right is throwing a fit.

 It’s become a familiar story.
 The outbreak of the coronavirus in the United States, a public health disaster now responsible for more than 160,000 deaths, has left quite a few of us feeling unmoored.
-Americans, trapped in an endless loop created by a disastrous president apparently eager to sacrifice huge swaths of the country’s population when he believes it’ll serve his interests, have reported a third of Americans are now clinically anxious or depressed, with even more experiencing a plummeting, if not already demolished, sense of control.
+A third of Americans, trapped in an endless loop created by a disastrous president apparently eager to sacrifice huge swaths of the country’s population when he believes it’ll serve his interests, are showing signs of clinical anxiety or depression, with even more experiencing a plummeting, if not already demolished, sense of control.

 Yes, we all feel like garbage.
 Now, in this hellish cycle of doom former first lady Michelle Obama shared some news this week.